-The ACCC has formed a taskforce to investigate and determine whether to recommend to the Commonwealth Minister for Small Business that he make a mandatory safety standard under the Australian Consumer Law (ACL).
+The ACCC has formed a taskforce to investigate and determine whether to recommend to the Assistant Minister to the Treasurer that he make a mandatory safety standard under the Australian Consumer Law (ACL).

 A safety standard for quad bikes could: